krupakov/telegrab/README.md

   if (!data.photo.empty())
   {
     content message;
-    // How you do this depends on whether you want to download the file or not
-    // Using file_id of the original image (preferred) message.photo = data.photo;
+    // Using file_id of the original image (without downloading) message.photo = data.photo;
     message.text = "This photo was sent by its file_id";
     send(message, data.chat_id);

-    // Using the name of the downloaded image message.photo = download(data.photo);
+    // Using the path to the downloaded image message.photo = download(data.photo);
     message.text = "This photo was downloaded";
     send(message, data.chat_id);